joeodx/Tech258_GIT/README.md

 In summary, while CapEx involves upfront investments in long-term assets, OpEx refers to ongoing operational expenses.
 Cloud computing enables businesses to shift from CapEx to OpEx models by providing scalable, pay-as-you-go services, allowing for greater flexibility and cost efficiency.

+## Is moving the cloud any cheaper?

+While cloud is sometimes positioned as more “cost-effective”, this doesn’t necessarily mean you’ll save money.
+It ultimately depends on what you want to achieve by moving your IT to the cloud.
+This often includes considerations not only in terms of monetary cost, but in terms of resource, time and user experience.
+There are various reasons for considering the cloud, and all of these should be included in a business case for making the decision to move to the cloud or to stay with an on premise system.